 The DMG Mandatory Preferred Responder subfield is reserved if the DMG Preferred Responder List subfield is 0.
 If the DMG Preferred Responder List subfield is 1, the DMG Mandatory Preferred Responder subfield indicates whether the set of preferred sensing responders is interpreted as mandatory by the DMG SBP responder.
 A value of 1 indicates that the DMG SBP responder is requested to only include DMG STAs listed in the DMG Sensing Responder Addresses field within the DMG SBP Request frame in the DMG sensing procedure used to satisfy the DMG SBP request.
 A value of 0 indicates that the DMG SBP responder may include DMG STAs that are not listed in the DMG Sensing Responder Addresses field within the DMG SBP Request frame in the DMG sensing procedure used to satisfy the DMG SBP request.

-If the DMG Sensing Responder IDs subfield is presented, it contains the list of the AID/USID of the DMG sensing responders participating in the DMG SBP procedure. when the DMG SBP Request/Response subfield is set to 0, and the DMG Preferred Responder List subfield is set to 1.
+If the DMG Sensing Responder IDs subfield is presented, it contains the list of the AID/USID of the DMG sensing responders participating in the DMG SBP procedure.
+The subfiled can be presented when the DMG SBP Request/Response subfield is set to 0, and the DMG Preferred Responder List subfield is set to 1.
+Overwise the subfiled is not presented.

 The AIDs/USIDs are presented in the same order as the related MAC addresses in the DMG Sensing Responder Addresses field (n= DMG Number of Sensing Responders).
-Overwise the subfiled is not presented.

 TGbf editor, append new sub clauses after 9.6.21.10 DMG Sensing Measurement Report frame format